CoryMcCartan/website/content/projects/president-2020/index.md

 # Possible scenarios

-Usually, whichever candidate wins the popular vote wins the presidency, but as the 2016 election showed, that's not always the case---the electoral vote winner could have less than a majority of the popular vote.
+Usually, whichever candidate wins the popular vote wins the presidency, but as the 2016 election showed, that&rsquo;s not always the case---the electoral vote winner could have less than a majority of the popular vote.
 And there might not even be a clear winner of the Electoral College on election night: